Time arrow without past hypothesis: a toy model explanation: The conventional argument

 with $[x]$ the $\equiv$-equivalence class of $x$ and $|[x]|$ is its size. \end{definition}

-\subparagraph*{The case of bounded size dynamical systems.} The second principle of thermodynamics states that entropy increases in time.
-However, even for closed, bounded size dynamical systems, the situation is not so obvious:
+{\em The case of bounded size dynamical systems.} The second principle of thermodynamics states that ``entropy increases in time''.
+However, even for isolated, bounded size dynamical systems, the situation is not so obvious:

 \begin{remarque} Let $X$ be a finite state space and $f: X \rightarrow X$ a bijection.
 For any entropy function $S$, and for any configuration $x\in X$, the sequence $(S(f^{n}(x)))_{n \in N}$ is periodic because the sequence $f^{n}(x)_{n \in N}$ is periodic.
 This implies that the sequence of entropy variations $(S(f^{n+1}(x))-S(f^{n}(x)))_{n\in N}$ is itself periodic.
 If $(S(f^{n}(x)))_{n \in N}$ is not constant, then these entropy variations can be negative. \end{remarque}